zpainter/iassist/content/conferences/iassist2024/visa-and-travel.md

 Most people need a visa or an [Electronic Travel Authorization <i class="fas fa-external-link-alt"></i>](https://www.canada.ca/en/immigration-refugees-citizenship/services/visit-canada/eta/apply.html) (eTA) to travel to Canada - not both.
 Some people may only need their valid passport.

-The Program or Local Arrangements Committee provided letters of invitation to the conference for those who needed them.
+The Program or Local Arrangements Committee will provide letters of invitation to the conference for those who needed them.
+Please reach out in good time.